 Single package vertical heat pumps are tested under AHRI standard 390.
-To be eligible for the program, SPVHP must meet or exceed the criteria listed in the NEEP Cold Climate SPVHP Specification39.
+To be eligible for the program, SPVHP must meet or exceed the criteria listed in the NEEP Cold Climate SPVHP Specification40.

-3.2.3.7 Air-to-water Heat Pumps
+3.2.3.7 Air-to-Water Heat Pumps

-Air-to-water heat pumps (AWHP) distribute heat using hydronic or hot water systems rather than ductwork.
-These heat pumps can be reversible and provide chilled water for cooling by rejecting heat to the outside air.
-AWHPs generally cannot provide hot water at the same temperatures as boilers.
-Therefore, in order to keep hot water temperatures low, the house can be retrofitted to use additional heat emitters such as additional/larger baseboard heaters or hydronic air handler units (AHUs).
+Air-to-water heat pumps (AWHPs) are a type of ASHP that distributes heat in the form of hot water for hydronic heating systems.
+AWHPs can be reversible and provide chilled water for cooling by rejecting heat to the outside air.
+AWHPs generally cannot provide leaving water at the same temperatures as provided by boilers.
+To facilitate full-load heating with lower water temperatures, AWHP installations may require 1) additional baseboards, heat emitters, or hydronic air handler units (AHUs), or 2) a reduction in the heating load in the home by implementing significant weatherization improvements.
+Many AWHPs are reversible and can also provide chilled water for space cooling, usually via an AHU, and supply domestic hot water.